 Award-winning Perth agritech startup, SWAN Systems worked with EverEdge to identify intangible assets in their business, which provides all-in-one water and nutrient irrigation management software to help users optimise outputs for better yields at lower cost, through an online data analytics platform.

-Founded by Western Australian farmers in 2016, SWAN Systems was named the 2020 overall winner from 15 global finalists in the agritech category of FoodBytes!, an international program run by Rabobank to showcase food and agritech startups to corporate leaders, investors and the wider market.
+Founded by Western Australian farmers in 2016, SWAN Systems was named the 2020 overall winner from 15 global finalists in the agritech category of FoodBytes!, an international programme run by Rabobank to showcase food and agritech startups to corporate leaders, investors and the wider market.

 The judges awarded SWAN Systems for its cutting-edge precision irrigation and fertiliser platform.
 Its technology transforms historic, current and predictive data from multiple sources into actionable insights – guiding users, particularly farmers to apply the right amount of water and nutrients, at the right time.